Tshegofatsoo/st10449610_partOne/README.md

    - And more

 6: Example of an interaction:
+User: How can I improve my password security?
+Ultron: Always use a strong password with a mix of letters, numbers, and symbols.
+Never reuse passwords!

 7: If you ask about something the chatbot hasn't been trained on, it will respond with a message saying it can only assist with cybersecurity-related topics.
    - This ensures the chatbot will guide you to focus on the intended topics.